-Leanne Gateley lives in Radcliffe, Manchester with her five-year-old son Max and three-year-old daughter Amy.
+Leanne Gateley lives in Radcliffe, Manchester with her eight-year-old son Max and five-year-old daughter Amy.
 Max, was diagnosed with Becker muscular dystrophy in 2013.

 I first became concerned about Max’s health when he was six months old, when I noticed he wasn’t hitting any of his milestones.
 I decided to schedule an appointment with my GP, who referred Max to the Child Development Centre at Fairfield Hospital, Bury, where he was given a variety of tests.
 The results came back clear, so they sent us a letter saying Max had a global developmental delay across all areas.
 We started seeing a speech therapist, physiotherapist and occupational therapist, thinking Max would catch up.”